CodeByBlazej/CodeByBlazej.github.io/_posts/2024-06-30-the-odin-project-experience.md

 Let's start by looking at this data to see how accurate it really is.

-I learned every single day for at least one hour.
+I learned **every single day for at least one hour**.
 To calculate the study sessions, I used a [Pomodoro timer](https://www.toptal.com/project-managers/tomato-timer) set for 25 minutes each, with a 5-minute break in between.

 So, I assume that 2 Pomodoros equal a 1-hour study session.